wirethingproject/punchguard-poc/README.md

 - A stable implementation-agnostic API
 - Command line and daemon in a single binary
 - One-to-one/single peer only configuration
-- Manual setup and pairing
+- Manual setup and pairing, using file transfer or copy-and-paste
 - UDP only ICE
 - Comprehensive test coverage
 - Setup and configuration of network interfaces